paulfi94/toDoList/README.md

 A running XAMPP environment is required to host this To-Do list.
 Download and install XAMPP here: https://www.apachefriends.org/de/index.html

-In addition, the following database environment is required:
+Additionally, the following database environment is required:

 ```
 CREATE DATABASE todo_db;